atom-box/tatll/posts/book.md

 ---
 A book club that meets on the third Sunday each month.

-## Next Meeting: March 16, 2025
-__Time__ Netherlands: 8pm, Detroit: 2pm, Chicago: 1pm, Pacific: 11am
-Final encounter with The Penguin Book of Modern American Short Stories  :
-1. The Ones Who Walk Away from Omelas by Ursula K Le Guin
-2. Your choice: read any other story from the Penguin BoMASS and come prepared to share your recommendation/disrecommendation of it.

-## Voting for our FUTURE books
+## Vote for our next book(s) by March 16
 We don't yet have books for April, May, June...

 * Please suggest a few books.
 [ [click here to suggest some books](https://easyretro.io/publicboard/Fy8PDWt7Y1OkVDkR6RYUF3PJ9GA2/2c24fa73-9308-407b-a338-fe9240862502) ]
 Maybe just put ~3 or so, to make the list easier to vote on later.
 The board will be editable, so you can delete and change until the deadline.

+## Next Meeting: March 16, 2025
+__Time__ Netherlands: 7pm**, Detroit: 2pm, Chicago: 1pm, Pacific: 11am
+Final encounter with The Penguin Book of Modern American Short Stories  :
+1. The Ones Who Walk Away from Omelas by Ursula K Le Guin
+2. Your choice: read any other story from the Penguin BoMASS and come prepared to share your recommendation/disrecommendation of it.

+**This new time is because [the US changed its clocks](https://24timezones.com/difference/detroit/amsterdam) this month to Daylight Savings Time.

+## Voting for books
 * Deadline to __submit__ titles is March 16.

 * When we gather on March 16 we can __tell a little__ about the titles we submitted, to help folks decide which to vote for.